literalplus/quietcord/README.md

 Download the latest binaries from [my Continous Integration server](https://ci.l1t.li/job/public~quietcord/).
 Note that these are development builds and may not be stable for use in a Production environment.

 If you are afraid that the binaries provided are malicious, are passionate about your freedom, or just love compiling things, you can also compile from source.
 Since Gradle is cross-platform, you can run builds on a lot of platforms.
-If you happen to use GNU/Linux, try the following: (If not, you should definitely reconsider your OS choice)
+If you happen to use GNU/Linux, try the following:

 ````bash
 git clone git@github.com:xxyy/quietcord.git
 cd quietcord
 ./gradlew
 ````

-(If you love being controlled by monopolies, you can also compile this on your Microsoft® Windows®-based computer.
-Further instructions are not detailed here for ethical reasons. (`gradlew.bat`))

 # ⚙ Configuration